NsaGcl/autobiosh/README.md

 # autobiosh
-Scripts that i made to automate the bioinformatics work.
+Scripts that i made to automate the bioinformatics work once i realized how to do something :D

 # assembly.sh
 This script automate assembly for organelles with Illumina Reads running GetOrganelle